willhk10/Pi-in-the-Sky/README.md

 # 2.22.22 (wow)
 ### Work done -
 * Worked on PCB
-* Worked on Cone for tip of rocket and hinge for releasing parachute
+* Worked on Cone for tip of rocket and hinge for releasing the parachute
 * Prepared for launches next class

 # 2.24.22